ashmit0920/Peek/README.md

-# Peek - A System Monitoring CLI Tool
+# Peekaboo - A System Monitoring CLI Tool

 Developed in Rust